Young Henrys: Algae project

 Young Henrys partnered with UTS Biotech Hub and Climate Change Cluster in 2018 to install two 400-litre bioreactors into its Newtown brewery.
 The bioreactors contain up to 5 million cells of microalgae, that are used to absorb the CO2 waste product produced in the fermentation process (produced at 35g of CO2 per 1 Litre of beer) and release oxygen back into the atmosphere.
 Algae is up to five times more efficient than trees at absorbing carbon, and just one of the algae bags at Young Henrys can produce the same amount of oxygen as one hectare of bushland.

 Earth Hour Drought Draught

-The WWF subsidiary Earth Hour ran a campaign in 2015 called #savetheales, to raise awareness about the effects of global warming.
+The World Wide Fund for Nature subsidiary Earth Hour ran a campaign in 2015 called #savetheales, to raise awareness about the effects of global warming.
 As a part of the campaign, The University of Queensland conducted research that revealed that Australian hops would decline in both quality and quantity.
 Earth Hour enlisted Young Henrys and Willie the Boatman to develop a beer named Drought Draught, using dried-out malt and stale hops to draw attention to how climate change would effect beer.
 This campaign ran up to the UN Paris Climate Conference in November 2015.